McKissack & McKissack: Early projects

 Between 1895 and 1905, Moses McKissack built houses in Decatur, Alabama, and Mount Pleasant and Columbia, Tennessee.
-In 1905, he received a commission to build a new house for the dean of architecture and engineering at Vanderbilt University in Nashville.
-He opened his first architectural office in Nashville and quickly picked up additional jobs designing and building other homes in the West End.
-The firm's first major project was design of the Carnegie Library on the Fisk University campus.
-This is a two-story Classic Revival building constructed from brick with a stone columned porch, featuring an interior light well; its cornerstone was laid in 1908 by William Howard Taft, then the U.S. Secretary of War.
-Major projects designed by Moses McKissack during the 1910s included the main campus building for the Turner Normal and Industrial School for Negroes in Shelbyville, Tennessee and dormitories for Roger Williams University in Nashville and Lane College in Jackson, Tennessee.
-By 1920, Moses McKissack had acquired design clients throughout Nashville.
-Between 1918 and 1922 he designed more than one dozen residences in Nashville and Belle Meade, largely in the Colonial Revival style.
+In 1905, Moses officially launched McKissack & McKissack as a construction firm.
+Also in 1905, Moses received a commission to build a new house for the dean of architecture and engineering at Vanderbilt University in Nashville.
+He opened his first architectural office in Nashville in 1907.
+The firm's first major project was to design the Carnegie Library on the Fisk University campus, a two-story Classic Revival building constructed from brick with a stone columned porch, featuring an interior light well.
+Its cornerstone was laid in 1908 by William Howard Taft, then the U.S. Secretary of War.

+Significant projects designed by Moses McKissack during the 1910s include the dormitories for Roger Williams University in Nashville and Lane College in Jackson, Tennessee.
+From 1918 and 1922, Moses designed more than one dozen residences in Nashville and Belle Meade, largely in the Colonial Revival style.

-Calvin McKissack, who had worked with his older brother in Nashville, started an independent practice in Dallas, Texas, in 1912, specializing in the design and construction of dormitories and churches.
+Calvin McKissack started an independent practice in Dallas, Texas, in 1912, specializing in the design and construction of dormitories and black schools.
 In 1915, he returned to Tennessee, becoming superintendent of industries and a teacher of architectural drawing at the Tennessee Agricultural and Industrial State Normal School.
-Three years later, he joined the faculty of Pearl High School as director of the industrial arts department, and later became first executive secretary of the Tennessee State Association of Teachers in Colored Schools.
+In 1918, Calvin joined the faculty of Pearl High School as director of the industrial arts department and later became the first executive secretary of the Tennessee State Association of Teachers in Colored Schools.
+In 1921, McKissack & McKissack built the historic Hubbard House in Nashville.

-After Tennessee instituted a registration law for architects in 1921, the McKissack brothers became two of the first registered architects in the state.
-Moses' granddaughter Cheryl said in an interview that state licensing authorities were reluctant to let the brothers take the licensing exam, but decided to allow it based on the expectation that they would fail.
-After they passed easily, the state authorities balked at giving them licenses, but relented after reports of the situation were published in national news media.